meker12/commerce-channels.en/help/channel-manager/onboard.md

 1. [Install the [!DNL Channel Manager] extension](install.md).

-1. [Configure the [!DNL Commerce Services Connector]](connect.md) to integrate Channel Manager with the Commerce instance, and other supporting services.
+1. [Connect to [!DNL Commerce Services]](connect.md) to integrate Channel Manager with the Commerce instance, and other supporting services.

-1. [Connect your [!DNL Commerce] store to [!DNL Walmart Marketplace]](connect.md).
+1. [Connect your [!DNL Commerce] store to [!DNL Walmart Marketplace]](connect-marketplace.md).

 1. [Complete store setup](complete-sales-channel-store-setup.md).